cruzzan/blog-project/README.md

 Therefore I am going to be avoiding facades like covid-19.

+#### Frontend framework
+I decided to go for the good old bootstrap framework for my frontend.
+Mostly because it is just wildly convenient and simple to use, and since that is not an important part of this project I even went so far as to only use the CDN version.
+Which is even simpler, however that is not a super great plan for a production setup, for reliability and perhaps load times.

 ## Additional notes
 This project is based on the Laravel framework and as such is subject to the MIT license.